camunda-community-hub/pyzeebe/docs/source/worker.rst

 Worker
 ======

-The page contains all information about the :class:`ZeebeWorker` class:
+The page contains all information about the :py:class:`ZeebeWorker` class:

 .. toctree::